Trichocereus macrogonus, also known as Echinopsis macrogona, is a columnar cactus.

-Current name: Echinopsis macrogona, disputed by some authors and redescribed as Trichocereus macrogonus by others.
+Echinopsis macrogona, the name is disputed by some authors and re-described as Trichocereus macrogonus by others.
 The whole genus Trichocereus is currently being revised and it´ll take a good 10 years till this is somewhat resolved.
-Echinopsis macrogona / Trichocereus macrogonus is at least partially synonymous with Echinopsis peruviana / Trichocereus peruvianus.
-Both are contending names and due the older age of Trichocereus macrogonus (back then it was stull Cereus macrogonus, in the first description by Salm-Dyck), it´s possible that Trichocereus macrogonus / Echinopsis macrogona will replace Trichocereus peruvianus / Echinopsis peruviana as main species name for this group of plants.
+Echinopsis macrogona / Trichocereus macrogonus is at least partially synonymous with Echinopsis peruviana / Trichocereus peruvianus and it is difficult to clearly divide them.
+Both are contending names and due the older age of Trichocereus macrogonus (back then it was still called Cereus macrogonus, which was the name from the first description by Salm-Dyck), it´s possible that Trichocereus macrogonus / Echinopsis macrogona will replace Trichocereus peruvianus / Echinopsis peruviana as main species name for this group of plants.

-European Trichocereus macrogonus clone.
+European Macrogonus clone.
 Very old clone and one of the oldest ones associated with the name.

 Different clone that was sold as Trichocereus macrogonus

 The photos below show Trichocereus macrogonus in the Huntington Botanical Garden

 Trichocereus macrogonus in the Huntington Botanical Garden by Richard Hipp

 Unkown.
 Possibly Bolivia but the species could never be found in Bolivia again.
 Originally, it was assumed that the plant came from Brasil and Borg wrote that the plant came from Bolivia or Argentinia but that could not be verified.
 Rauh found a Trichocereus in 1954 (collection number K68-1954) that may have been the wild Trichocereus macrogonus.
 That plant was found around the Mantaro Area in the middle of Peru.